Standard information requirements

-- For simulation testing for water, soil and sediment the recommended test guidelines are OECD TG 307, TG 308 and TG 309.
-STP simulation test (e.g. OECD TG 303 or OECD TG 314) are not appropriate as a sole source of information top conclude if a substance fulfil the P/vP criteria.
+- For simulation testing for water, soil and sediment the recommended test guidelines are OECD TG 307, OECD TG 308 and OECD TG 309.
+Sewage treatment plan (STP) simulation tests (e.g. OECD TG 303 or OECD TG 314) are not appropriate as a sole source of information top conclude if a substance fulfils the persistent/very persistent criteria.

-- In the assessment of persistency and bioaccumulation consider also each relevant degradation/transformation product and constituent/impurity/additive present in concentration at or above 0.1% (w/w) or, if not technically feasible, in concentrations as low as technically quantifiable shall be assessed.
+- In assessing persistency and bioaccumulation, you should also consider each relevant degradation/transformation product and constituent/impurity/additive present in a concentration at or above 0.1% (w/w) or, if not technically feasible, in concentrations as low as technically quantifiable.
 Alternatively, provide a justification for why these are not relevant for the PBT/vPvB assessment.

 - For all aquatic studies always provide a reliable analytical monitoring of exposure concentrations

 - Provide adequate information on the physico-chemical and fate properties of the test material.
-If required, follow the specific requirements applicable to difficult to test substances (OECD Guidance Document on Aquatic Toxicity Testing of Difficult Substances and Mixtures).
+If required, follow the specific requirements applicable for difficult for test substances (OECD Guidance Document on Aquatic Toxicity Testing of Difficult Substances and Mixtures).

-- OECD TG 204 (Fish, Prolonged Toxicity Test: 14-Day Study) cannot be considered as suitable long-term test.
-This study is regarded as a prolonged toxicity study with fish mortality as the major endpoint examined.
+- OECD TG 204 (Fish, Prolonged Toxicity Test: 14-day study) cannot be considered as suitable long-term test.
+This study is regarded as a prolonged toxicity study with fish mortality as a the major endpoint examined.

-- The fish early-life stage (FELS) toxicity test (test method OECD TG 210) is recommended for examining long-term fish toxicity.
-The test covers several life stages of the fish from the newly fertilised egg, through hatch to early stages of growth and is appropriate for examining the potential toxic effects of substances which are expected to cause effects over a longer exposure period, or which require a longer time to reach a steady state.
+- The fish early-life stage (FELS) toxicity test (OECD TG 210) is recommended for examining long-term fish toxicity.
+The test covers several life stages of the fish from the newly fertilised egg, through to its hatch and early stages of growth, and is appropriate for examining the potential toxic effects of substances expected to cause effects over a longer exposure period, or which require a longer time to reach a steady state.

-- Use the Equilibrium Partitioning Method (EPM) to predict toxicity to terrestrial organisms only when effects are observed in the aquatic toxicity tests.
+- Only use the equilibrium partitioning method to predict toxicity to terrestrial organisms when effects are observed in the aquatic toxicity tests.
 If a substance does not show effects in the aquatic toxicity tests, this method cannot be used.

-- For substances that have a high potential to adsorb to soil or that are very persistent (Log Kow >5 and/or DT50 >180 days or in absence of DT50 the substance is not readily biodegradable), long-term terrestrial toxicity testing according to Annex X is needed instead of short-term testing, even if substance tonnage is at Annex IX (100-1000t/y).
-If inhibition of sewage sludge microbial activity has been observed, a test on the soil microbial community according to Annex IX section 9.4.3, should be considered either by testing or by providing a specific justification for adaptation.
-The nitrogen transformation test (OECD 216) is considered sufficient to fulfil the information requirement of Effects on soil micro-organisms (Annex IX, Section 9.4.2.) for most non-agrochemicals.
-For agrochemicals also OECD 217 is needed.
+- For substances that have a high potential to adsorb to soil or that are very persistent (Log Kow >5 and/or DT50 >180 days or in the absence of DT50 the substance is not readily biodegradable), long-term terrestrial toxicity testing according to Annex X is needed instead of short-term testing, even if substance tonnage is at Annex IX (100-1000t/y).
+If inhibition of sewage sludge microbial activity has been observed, a test on the soil microbial community according to Annex IX Section 9.4.3, should be considered either by testing or by providing a specific justification for adaptation.
+The nitrogen transformation test (OECD TG 216) is considered sufficient to fulfil the information requirement of effects on soil micro-organisms (Annex IX, Section 9.4.2.) for most non-agrochemicals.
+For agrochemicals OECD TG 217 is also needed.